 - States Analyst Validation if requested by Law Enforcement as per agreed fee table applicable at the time

 - If for medicinal product production (experimental or routine) fees to be determined by the MHRA and CfHSC

 - Revocation: The license may be revoked if the operation does not continue to meet these terms and conditions.
 The license should be specific to a single legal entity, operating from a defined set of premises, producing an agreed range of products for distribution in agreed countries/jurisdictions.

-- Changes in ownership/management: Changes in management/directors or ownership could also result in the license being revoked if the new parties cannot deliver a DBS check or other requirements which satisfy CfHSC.
+- Changes in ownership/management: Changes in management/directors (including non-executive directors) or ownership could also result in the licence being revoked if any new party cannot deliver a disclosure and barring service ('DBS') check or other requirements as stipulated by CfHSC.

-- Security in the event of in/voluntary administration: There will be a requirement in the event of any licensed business entering into voluntary or involuntary administration or ceasing to trade for other reasons, that the agreed security processes must be maintained, or the crop will become forfeit and will be destroyed by the States of Guernsey (as changes in the security arrangements would be a breach of the license).
+- Security in the event of in/voluntary administration: In the event of any licensed business entering into voluntary or involuntary administration or ceasing to trade for other reasons, the agreed security processes must be maintained, or the crop will become forfeit and will be destroyed by the States of Guernsey (as changes in the security arrangements would be a breach of the licence).

 - License Periods: The licenses will be issued for a period of up to but not exceeding 12 months.

-- If medicinal forms /medicinal products are being produced the powers and authorities granted under the Medicines Law 2008 also will apply.
+- If medicinal forms /medicinal products are being produced the powers and authorities granted under The Medicines (Human and Veterinary) (Bailiwick of Guernsey) Law, 2008 also will apply.

 - Officers of the Guernsey Law Enforcement Agencies will have access on the production of their warrant card, in addition to any other powers of entry and inspection they have under current legislation.